 HP50g vs. TI-89

-I tried honestly to use the HP 50g, and here are a few objections that put me back to my TI-89.
-The low resolution (blocky/grainy) HP 50g display is a big detraction from its usefulness as a high-end graphing calculator.
+I tried honestly to use the HP 50g, and here are a few objections that put me back to the TI-89.
+The low resolution (blocky/grainy) HP 50g display detracts from its usefulness as a high-end graphing calculator.
 Low resolution limits length of equations and number of equations you can see clearly on the screen–one of the major reasons for having a high-end calculator is to allow you to enter/check long equations on the screen.

 That being said, the HP 50g has a dedicated core of aficionados.
 HP 50g advocates will present a list of counterpoints–and their arguments have merits.